 (Visit your new WordPress site)

 Your site will open in a new browser window.
-You can now login to your WordPress dashboard and begin using your new site …
+You can now login to your WordPress administration panel and begin using your new site …

 (Your brand new WordPress site!)

 Congratulations … now you know how to install a new WordPress site with cPanel using Fantastico!